The Department of Homeland Inspiration

 Essayettes about the accidental beauty and often absurdity of being alive.
 Your host, The Art Ranger, specializes in seeking out "found art" while cultivating this capacity in others.
-Though being a professional artist has, over the years, sustained many ups and downs and gaps in production, the art of writing has always been present.
+Though being a professional artist has sustained many ups and downs and gaps in production, the art of writing has always been present.
 In the process, we've created a series of auditory pieces to share along with community contributions.

 The title of a poem from the book "Starting from San Francisco" by the late Lawrence Ferlinghetti interpreted by the Art Ranger.
 Welcome to season 2 of this podcast: Homeland Inspiration is about discovering things that might have been there all along, stumbling upon them and taking note.
 Due to a book falling off the shelf (and seeming oh so relevant) during Season 1, we read Tentative Description of a Dinner to Promote the Impeachment of President Eisenhower and Big Fat Hairy Vision of Evil by Mr. Ferlinghetti.